 When these situations are found, it is seen as a rejection of parental responsibility.
 If, in the opinion of the court, the efforts of such parent to support and communicate with the child are only marginal, the court may declare the child to be abandoned.

 In making this decision, the court may consider the conduct of a father toward the child’s mother during her pregnancy.

 It’s important to talk to an experienced Tampa adoption attorney for more information about the definition of abandonment and the legal impact it may have on your case.

-Mindi Lasley, P.A. handles contested and uncontested adoption cases and represents clients who are adopting a child, as well as parents who are trying to maintain their parental rights.
+Tampa Family & Divorce Lawyer Mindi Lasley handles contested and uncontested adoption cases and represents clients who are adopting a child, as well as parents who are trying to maintain their parental rights.

 If you are seeking to adopt, we would love to be part of that joyous process that introduces you to your new son or daughter.

 Regardless of whether you plan to adopt domestically, from a family member, or out of the country, we will represent you in the adoption process and make sure the process runs smoothly, including terminating the rights of biological parents.